Avoid ‘hair of the dog’ this Christmas

 - Fat trimmings and bones – these can cause choking

-- Hot dog sausages – just one is the calorie equivalent of three hamburgers for a human
+- Hot dogs – just one is the same as three burgers for a human

 Healthy treats for your pet

-If you want to treat your dog to something special this Christmas, why not try some of these healthy, nutritious alternatives:
+Finally, if you want to treat your dog this Christmas, why not try some of these healthy options:

 - Sweet Potato